Admission to the Clinical Mental Health Counseling Program

 - International candidates for whom English is not their primary language must submit official test scores on the Test of English as a Foreign Language (TOEFL) of at least 550 on the written tests and 220 on the computer-based test.
 Applicants must have taken these tests within the past two years.

-Program Begins: Summer or Fall
+Program Begins: Fall

 Required by The Graduate School